medialab/spsm-database/doc/data-sources.md

 ---

-The script [flatten.py](../src/normalize-data-sources/flatten.py) requests, cleans, and formats data for all 3 data sources.

 ### Science Feedback

-When you query the Science Feedback database for every fact-checked item that appeared within a date range (i.e. `--start 2010-01-01` `--end 2022-12-16`), the API returns pages of results.
+When you query the Science Feedback database for every fact-checked item that appeared within a date range (i.e. `--start 2010-01-01` `--end 2022-12-16`), the API returns pages of "appearances".
 The result of this general search request has the following data format:

 #### Appearance requested via date range